 Even though summary offenses are low-level crimes, it’s still a good idea to have an attorney go with you when you stand before the judge.
 A lawyer will work to lessen your fines, keep you out of jail, and explain your charges to you in detail.

-If you or any of your loved ones have committed any of the crimes described above, you should contact a Pittsburgh Criminal Lawyer like Sean Logue right away.
+If you or your loved one has been arrested for any of the crimes described above, you should contact a Pittsburgh Criminal Lawyer like Sean Logue right away.

 For immediate help from a reputable and reliable Pittsburgh Lawyer, including an explanation of offense classes and gravity score, immediately contact the attorneys at Logue Law by calling us at 412-389-0805 or 1-844-PITT-DUI, or contact us online.